Islandora-Collaboration-Group/deprecated-ISLE-Development/README.md

 Note that some images are unrefactored yet, and may not cooperate in the new stack. isle-proxy and isle-apache remain.

+[Portainer](https://portainer.io/) is a GUI for managing Docker containers.
+It has been built into ISLE for your convenience.

 ### Locations, Ports:
 * Make sure your /etc/hosts points isle.localdomain to 127.0.0.1.
 See original docs on how-to.
 * Islandora is available at https://isle.localdomain